- The average cost of car insurance for a 65-year-old driver in Maryland is $1,762 per year for a full coverage policy.

-- A 75-year-old driver in Maryland pays 5% more a full coverage policy than a 65-year-old driver.
+- Finding the cheapest car insurance for seniors over 70 becomes more important as rates increases significantly.
+For instance, a 75-year-old driver in Maryland pays 5% more more a full coverage policy than a 65-year-old driver.

 - Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.